RaoNikitha/DifferentialTestingWASM/README.md

 ## Setting up your environment

-Run the following command to setup the environment and install all the dependencies listed in `requirements.txt`.
+Run the following command to setup the environment and install all the dependencies listed in `/code/requirements.txt`.
 ```
-./setup_env.sh
+./code/setup_env.sh
 ```

 Set the environment variable with the OpenAI API key.